catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 When working with stacks created by Heat it is generally a good idea to use Heat to delete resources rather than using the other OpenStack command line tools.
-You can cause resources and stacks to be in in an inconsistent state if you delete components of the stack manually.
+Deleting components of the stack manually can result in resources or stacks in an inconsistent state.

 Lets delete the ``first-instance-stack`` we have created previously: